PLATE: Plasticity-Tunable Efficient Adapters for Geometry-Aware Continual Learning: Experiments

 \subsubsection{Language modeling: WikiText-2 \texorpdfstring{$\to$}{→} Middle English}

 We now study continual adaptation in a language generation task.
-We start from a pretrained Qwen 2.5-3B \cite{qwen2.5} model and fine-tune it on the Middle English dataset (EN-ME) for one epoch, comparing LoRA (varying rank) and PLATE (varying rank and $\tau$).
-We measure \textbf{learnability} as perplexity on EN-ME, and \textbf{retention} as perplexity on WikiText-2 as a proxy for general-domain pretraining behavior.\footnote{While $P_0$ is not explicitly available for LLMs, WikiText-2 serves here as a proxy benchmark for broad English modeling ability.} Figure~\ref{fig:llm_param_sweep_per_rank} summarizes the resulting learning--retention trade-off.
-Across the sweep, LoRA achieves strong EN-ME learning but incurs substantially larger retention loss: WikiText-2 perplexity increases steadily with training, and the degradation typically worsens as rank grows.
-PLATE exhibits a clearer controllable spectrum.
-For a fixed rank $r$, increasing $\tau$ (stricter input constraint) consistently reduces WikiText-2 drift while preserving most of the EN-ME gains, whereas increasing $r$ improves task learning but tends to raise forgetting.
-Overall, the results support our intended knob interpretation: $r$ acts as the primary plasticity/forgetting control, and $\tau$ provides a secondary lever that can recover retention at a given $r$ with comparatively smaller impact on learnability.
+We start from a pretrained Qwen 2.5-3B model and fine-tune it on the Middle English dataset (EN-ME) for one epoch, comparing LoRA (varying rank) and PLATE (varying rank with fixed $\tau=0.98$).
+We measure \textbf{learnability} as perplexity on EN-ME, and \textbf{retention} as perplexity on WikiText-2 as a proxy for general-domain pretraining behavior.
+Figure~\ref{fig:llm_param_sweep_tau098} summarizes the resulting learning--retention trade-off, again showing that PLATE consistently mitigates catastrophic forgetting, while LoRA offers only limited control over retention in this setting.
+The orthogonality-based O-LoRA baseline, despite sharing the same parameter budget as LoRA at every rank, exhibits $10$--$100\times$ larger forgetting on WikiText-2: under this large domain shift the orthogonal re-initialization actively destabilizes the original representations rather than protecting them.
+L2-Init diverged across all regularization strengths $\lambda$ we tested on the 3B model, alternating between catastrophic forgetting and failure to learn the new task, and is therefore omitted from the figure.
+Additional sweeps over $(r,\tau)$ allowing to better capture the retention--plasticity spectrum PLATE provides are shown in Figure~\ref{fig:llm_param_sweep_per_rank}.
 We now turn to controlled settings where the task~1 distribution is known and forgetting can be measured exactly.
 For these experiments, we train a randomly initialized model on task~1, and then fine-tune it on task~2 (Table~\ref{tab:experimental_configs}).